Emblem21-OpenSource/tuppu/src/markdown/training/Open Source National Security Initiative - 02 - Overview.md

 ## Training Overview

 * Utilize reliable distribution platforms for training materials and instructive interactions.
-* Identify, gather, and distribute effective training material on the following domains for all expertise levels:
+* Identify, gather, and distribute effective training material on the following domains for all expertise levels: **Programming, developer pperations, organization creation and maintenance, investigative techniques, data analysis, communication discipline, data security, operational security, open source intelligence**
-** Programming
-** Developer Operations
-** Organization creation and maintenance
-** Investigative techniques
-** Data analysis
-** Communication discipline
-** Data security
-** Operational security
-** Open Source intelligence
 * Iteratively confirm efficacy of training for students.
 * Identify shortcomings in training material gathering, distribution, and retention against the production of intelligence assets.

 ## Organizational Overview

 * Determine organizational partitioning and unit composition for a variety of ratios calculated from operational effectiveness, security surface defensibility, intelligence generation, discovery costs, conversion costs, training costs, and attrition rates.
 (Discord, amazingly, has all of this data)
-* Test operational cohesion, fidelity, discipline, and resilience of organizational tiers against adversaries along the following timelines:
-** Reactionary (one day to a week)
-** Ideological (one week to two years)
+* Test operational cohesion, fidelity, discipline, and resilience of organizational tiers against adversaries along the following timelines: **Reactionary (one day to a week), ideological (one week to two years), rival (perpetual low-intensity opportunism), and institutional timelines (Perpetual high-intensity opportunism)**
-** Rival (Perpetual low-intensity opportunism)
-** Institutional timelines (Perpetual high-intensity opportunism)
 * Evaluate diminishing returns of unit management from operational capacity, inbound and outbound data flow, and meme flow.
 (Proxy for morale)
 * Identify tooling to easily evaluate unit performance.
 * Identify techniques to minimize onboarding difficulty.